 You will be provided with the permit to proceed with the construction once your plans have been confirmed to be in line with the planning department’s standards.

 City officials will be conducting inspections from time to time during the course of construction.
 This is to confirm that you are following the plans you provided when initially obtaining the permit.

-Sometimes getting permits will cause delays in the start of your project.
-Your municipality might be behind in their permit approvals.
+Sometimes getting permits will cause delays at the start of your project.
+Your municipality might be behind in its permit approvals.
 Call them as soon as you start planning your next remodeling project.
 It’ll help you plan better to avoid delays.
 It’ll also keep you from getting discouraged about getting permits.
 You’ll know what to expect before you start.

 How do I find out if the house I’m buying has building permits?